Ben Johnston (composer): Staff notation

 Beginning in the 1960s, Johnston proposed an approach to notating music in just intonation (JI), redefining the understanding of conventional symbols (the seven "white" notes, along with the sharps and flats) and adding further accidentals, each designed to extend the notation into higher prime limits.
-Johnston‘s method is based on a diatonic C major scale tuned in JI, in which the interval between D (9/8 above C) and A (5/3 above C) is one Syntonic comma less than a Pythagorean perfect fifth 3:2.
-To write a perfect fifth, Johnston introduces a pair of symbols representing this comma, + and –.
+Johnston's method is based on a diatonic C major scale tuned in JI, in which the interval between D (9/8 above C) and A (5/3 above C) is one Syntonic comma less than a Pythagorean perfect fifth 3:2.
+To write a perfect fifth, Johnston introduces a pair of symbols representing this comma, + and −.
 Thus, a series of perfect fifths beginning with F would proceed C G D A+ E+ B+.
 The three conventional white notes A E B are tuned as Ptolemaic major thirds (5:4, Ptolemy's intense diatonic scale) above F C G respectively.
 Johnston introduces new symbols for the septimal (7 & L), undecimal (up & down), tridecimal (13 & 13 upside down), and further prime extensions to create an accidental-based exact JI notation for what he has named "extended just intonation".

-Though "this notation is not tied to any particular diapason" and the ratios between pitches remain constant, most of Johnson’s works used A = 440 as the tuning note, making C 264 hertz.
-In Johnson’s notation a string quartet is tuned C–, G–, D–, A, E.
+Though "this notation is not tied to any particular diapason" and the ratios between pitches remain constant, most of Johnston’s works used A = 440 as the tuning note, making C 264 hertz.
+In Johnston’s notation a string quartet is tuned C−, G−, D−, A, E.